Game of Fuels

-The game can be used as a permanent Outreach tool to play in schools and at science fairs to educate secondary school pupils and adults as part of a stimulating and fun activity.
-For more information please view the Game of Fuels report.
+The game can be used as a permanent outreach tool to play in schools and at science fairs to educate secondary school pupils and adults as part of a stimulating and fun activity.

 How to Play the Game:

-3. There are challenges along the road; if a player lands on a PPP (Politics, Publicity & People) space they will be given a fact which can either hinder or enhance their movement along the board.
+- There are challenges along the road; if a player lands on a PPP (Politics, Publicity & People) space they will be given a fact which can either hinder or enhance their movement along the board.

-4. If a player lands on a normal road space, they will be required to correctly answer a question in order to continue.
+- If a player lands on a normal road space, they will be required to correctly answer a question in order to continue.
 If a player lands on a ‘C’ space (Conference) this means they are at a scientific meeting and will need to say, out-loud, one sentence about their fuel from their fuel fact card and everyone playing gives them a round of applause.

-5. There are also STOP!
+- There are also STOP!
 Spaces: if a player lands on this space they must take a card, read out their disaster and go back the number of spaces as instructed.

-6. The players proceed through the necessary steps and required technologies for a sustainable fuel production.
+- The players proceed through the necessary steps and required technologies for a sustainable fuel production.
 The game concludes when one of the players has developed their entire bio-industrial line production and has made their final product.